zhufuyi/sponge_doc/en/learn-about-sponge.md

 In addition to generating code in the UI interface, many code generation commands are integrated into the Makefile file within the service code directory.
 These include:

 - Generate API interface template code
-- Generate RPC client test code
+- Generate grpc client test code
 - Register route code
 - API error codes
 - Automatic merging of template code